princomp/princomp.github.io/source/lectures/misc/exceptions.md

 	```
 	- In the first case, a "System.DivideByZeroException has been thrown" error message would be displayed.
 	- In the second case, a "System.IndexOutOfRangeException has been thrown" error message would be displayed.
-	- Those are examples of exceptions [thrown by operations](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/exceptions#215-common-exception-classes).
+	- Those are examples of exceptions [*thrown by operations*](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/exceptions#215-common-exception-classes).
-- Methods can also throw exceptions.
+- *Methods* can also throw exceptions.
 For example, the following statement:

 	```
 	int x = int.Parse("This is not a number.");
 	```

 	will display a "System.FormatException has been thrown" error message.
-This is because [the `Parse` method can *throw an exception*](https://learn.microsoft.com/en-us/dotnet/api/system.int32.parse?view=net-8.0#system-int32-parse(system-string)).
+This is because [the `Parse` method can throw an exception](https://learn.microsoft.com/en-us/dotnet/api/system.int32.parse?view=net-8.0#system-int32-parse(system-string)).
 - Of course, a programmer would not *purposely* introduce such strange instructions in their code, but they may arise after interacting with the "outside world", that is, a user, file, or other external factor.
 - C# allows *exception handling*, which are ways of recovering when such exceptions are thrown, so that the program can keep on executing.
 Stated differently, they instruct the program what to do, for example, if it is asked to perform a division by 0.
 This is handled by `catch` blocks.
 - C# also allows `finally` blocks, which contain code executed unconditionally, that is, regardless of whether an exception was thrown or not.